Jack-Q/blog/source/_posts/2017-03-08-javaee-training-note-day-15.md

 ### `spring` function

-The unfied interpolation function is named `spring`.
-As it name indecates, the function is just to crate interpolation based on the physical behavior of a real world spring.
+The unified interpolation function is named `spring`.
+As it name indicates, the function is just to crate interpolation based on the physical behavior of a real world spring.
 The library choose spring as its model to create its interpolation function is based on the fact that by applying simple physics